AlexandreDecan/sismic/docs/contract.rst

 by specifying preconditions, postconditions, and invariants on them.
 At runtime, Sismic will verify the conditions specified by the contracts.
 If a condition is not satisfied, a :py:exc:`~sismic.exceptions.ContractError` will be raised.
-More specifically, one of the following 4 error types wil be raised: :py:exc:`~sismic.exceptions.PreconditionError`, :py:exc:`~sismic.exceptions.PostconditionError`, or :py:exc:`~sismic.exceptions.InvariantError`.
+More specifically, one of the following 3 error types will be raised: :py:exc:`~sismic.exceptions.PreconditionError`, :py:exc:`~sismic.exceptions.PostconditionError`, or :py:exc:`~sismic.exceptions.InvariantError`.

 Contracts can be specified for any state contained in the statechart, and for any transition contained in the statechart.